If you experience tinnitus the first person to talk to is your GP.

-The Osprey Surf Balaclava is a soft and comfortable 2mm neoprene hood.
+The O'Neill Psycho wetsuit hood is a soft and comfortable neoprene hood.
 It is very stretchy making it easy to get on and off and the neck is made of lycra which helps to keep it skin tight for extra insulation.
+It comes in different thicknesses, 1.5mm and 3mm, so you can choose a thickness that suits the temperature of water you are surfing in.
 The stiff peak prevents water from running down your face as well as the potential exposure to the occasional burst of sunshine, not that that happens much in the UK.
 The peak also helps to keep the wave splashing your face as you surf which is actually very handy!

-Make sure to measure your head circumferance before you buy as the Osprey surf balaclava comes in three different sizes and although the material is stretchy the hood may be too small or big for you making it less likely to insulate and keep your head warm.
+Make sure to measure your head circumferance before you buy as the wetsuit hood comes in six different sizes and although the material is stretchy the hood may be too small or big for you making it less likely to insulate and keep your head warm.
 Having the perfect fitted hood will help tremendously with heat retention and keeping the water that surrounds your outer ear warm.

 The Hyperflex unisex wetsuit hood, is thicker at 3mm neoprene thick.
 Basically there are three layers to this hood on the outside there is chill blocker mesh exterior for wind resistance, inside of this you'll find a strong yet flexible AMP stretch neoprene layer and then this is lined with a soft thermal fleece for extra soft comfort and warmth which is excellent for your ears, meaning you won't get any rubbing if you're moving your head a lot.